Business Building & Giving:

 Place: Zoom webinar

-This is a free webinar and will be recorded.
-Special thanks to Doug MacDougald, Chair and Dennis DesRosiers, SPCF Past Chair for sponsorship of this presentation.
+This is a free webinar with special thanks to Doug MacDougald, Chair and Dennis DesRosiers, SPCF Past Chair for sponsorship of this presentation.

 About Paul Nazareth